 Just one book for me so far, this TRAIL OF THE ELK, but I certainly count Fønhus in the same company with Hamsun and Lund.
-And have begun the hunt for more of his works.
+And have begun the hunt for more of his works in English.

 Fønhus grew up among the family farms and forests in the Valdres Valley of inland Norway, with roots going back for long centuries.
 He listened as a child to the traditional storytellers and the folk tales of his people.
 Drawing on that life, which included hunting and fishing as well as a joy in watching the arrogant freedom of wild animals, he began to put his feelings on paper.
 His early writing reflected that love and that romanticism of the wild places.

-His first novel, SKOGGANSMAND (THE OUTLAW), was published in 1917.
+His first novel, SKOGGANSMAND (THE OUTLAW), the story of a man seeking freedom in the wilderness, was published in 1917.
 Danish author Johannes V. Jensen praised it in his book review: “Mikkjel Fønhus makes his debut as a fully qualified writer.
 It is Norwegian air, Norwegian rough and inexhaustible nature.
 A new man who understands it, has it in him and can express it, has now come forward.”

 But the new century was changing the land.
-He saw the spread of ugly industrialism, life replaced by machines.
+Mikkjel saw the spread of ugly industrialism, life replaced by cold machines.